pedronb/pedronb/README.md

 ### Hello, I'm Pedro Neves 👋

- Sou formado em Engenharia Civil pela Universidade Católica de Pernambuco (UNICAP) e especializado na área de avaliações de bens.
+ Sou formado em Engenharia Civil pela Universidade Católica de Pernambuco (UNICAP) e especializado na área de avaliações de bens por inferência estatística.
 Há um ano e meio atrás, quando estudava para concursos me deparei com uma matéria que me apaixonei logo de cara, lógica de programação.
 A partir daí, me vi cada vez mais inserido nesse mundo.

+ Atualmente, participo do Programa Next, realizado pela Cesar School, que tem como escopo uma imersão de Python e Java para desenvolvedores em transição de carreira para a área tecnológica.

  --
  I have a degree in Civil Engineering from the Catholic University of Pernambuco (UNICAP) and I specialize in the area of asset valuation.
 A year and a half ago, when I was studying for competitive examinations I came across a subject that I fell in love with right away, programming logic.
 From then on, I saw myself more and more inserted in this world.

+ I'm currently participating in the Next Program, run by Cesar School, which has the scope of a Python and Java immersion for developers in career transition to the technology field.

  <div>